codacy/codacy-eslint/docs/description/perfectionist_sort-imports.md

 1. Supporting for new import types: `'side-effect'`, `'style'`, `'builtin-type'`, `'internal-type'`, `'parent-type'`, `'sibling-type'`, `'index-type'`
 2. Parsing `tsconfig.json` with the `read-tsconfig` option enabled to recognize internal imports
+3. Supporting for adding custom import groups
-3. Sorting not only alphabetically, but also naturally and by line length
+4. Sorting not only alphabetically, but also naturally and by line length

 ## 💡 Examples